 Where should I look?

 The entire point of Monkeyshines is that the glass is hidden.
 Globes are about six inches in diameter.
 Medallions fit in the palm of your hand.
 The pieces aren’t large and easily fit into all kinds of spaces—newspaper bins, plant pots, under trees and bushes, on doorsteps, on windowsills, in tree branches.
+Look carefully.

 The fun is in the search, but because the city is large and searchers can’t possibly scour every inch of the city, glass tends to be hidden around popular spots rather than on neighborhood streets.
 Some of these include: